openwisp/ansible-openwisp2/README.md

     openwisp2_redis_port: 6379
     openwisp2_redis_cache_url: "redis://{{ openwisp2_redis_host }}:{{ openwisp2_redis_port }}/1"
     # celery concurrency for the default queue, by default it is set to 1
-    # Setting it to "null" will make concurrency equal to number of CPUs
+    # Setting it to "null" will make concurrency equal to number of CPUs if autoscaling is not used
     openwisp2_celery_concurrency: null
-    # alternatively to the previous option, the celery autoscale option can be set if needed
+    # alternative to the previous option, the celery autoscale option can be set if needed
     # for more info, consult the documentation of celery regarding "autoscaling"
+    # by default it is set to "null" (no autoscaling)
-    openwisp2_celery_autoscale: null
+    openwisp2_celery_autoscale: 1,4
     # prefetch multiplier for the default queue,
     # the default value is calculated automatically by celery
     openwisp2_celery_prefetch_multiplier: null
     # celery queuing mode for the default queue,
     # leaving the default will work for most cases
     openwisp2_celery_optimization: default
-    # whether the dedicated worker for the celery network queue is enabled
+    # whether the dedicated worker for the celery "network" queue is enabled
     # must be turned on unless there's another server running a worker for this queue
     openwisp2_celery_network: true
-    # concurrency option for the network queue (a worker is dedicated solely to network operations)
+    # concurrency option for the "network" queue (a worker is dedicated solely to network operations)
     # the default is 1.
-Setting it to "null" will make concurrency equal to number of CPUs
+Setting it to "null" will make concurrency equal to number of CPUs if autoscaling is not used.
     openwisp2_celery_network_concurrency: null
-    # alternatively to the previous option, the celery autoscale option can be set if needed
+    # alternative to the previous option, the celery autoscale option can be set if needed
     # for more info, consult the documentation of celery regarding "autoscaling"
+    # by default it is set to "null" (no autoscaling)
     openwisp2_celery_network_autoscale: 4,8
-    # prefetch multiplier for the network queue,
+    # prefetch multiplier for the "network" queue,
     # the default is 1, which mean no prefetching,
     # because the network tasks are long running and is better
     # to distribute the tasks to multiple processes
     openwisp2_celery_network_prefetch_multiplier: 1
-    # celery queuing mode for the network queue,
+    # celery queuing mode for the "network" queue,
     # fair mode is used in this case, which means
     # tasks will be equally distributed among workers
     openwisp2_celery_network_optimization: fair
+    # whether the dedicated worker for the celery "firmware_upgrader" queue is enabled
+    # must be turned on unless there's another server running a worker for this queue
+    openwisp2_celery_firmware_upgrader: true
+    # concurrency option for the "firmware_upgrader" queue (a worker is dedicated solely to firmware upgrade operations)
+    # the default is 1.
+Setting it to "null" will make concurrency equal to number of CPUs if autoscaling is not used
+    openwisp2_celery_firmware_upgrader_concurrency: null
+    # alternative to the previous option, the celery autoscale option can be set if needed
+    # for more info, consult the documentation of celery regarding "autoscaling"
+    # by default it is set to "null" (no autoscaling)
+    openwisp2_celery_firmware_upgrader_autoscale: 4,8
+    # prefetch multiplier for the "firmware_upgrader" queue,
+    # the default is 1, which mean no prefetching,
+    # because the firmware upgrade tasks are long running and is better
+    # to distribute the tasks to multiple processes
+    openwisp2_celery_firmware_upgrader_prefetch_multiplier: 1
+    # celery queuing mode for the "firmware_upgrader" queue,
+    # fair mode is used in this case, which means
+    # tasks will be equally distributed among workers
+    openwisp2_celery_firmware_upgrader_optimization: fair
     # whether the default celery task routes should be written to the settings.py file
     # turn this off if you're defining custom task routing rules
     openwisp2_celery_task_routes_defaults: true